laravel/docs/errors.md

 <a name="rendering-exceptions"></a>
 ### Rendering Exceptions

 By default, the Laravel exception handler will convert exceptions into an HTTP response for you.
-However, you are free to register a custom rendering Closure for exceptions of a given type.
+However, you are free to register a custom rendering closure for exceptions of a given type.
 You may accomplish this via the `renderable` method of your exception handler.
-Laravel will deduce what type of exception the Closure renders by examining the type-hint of the Closure:
+Laravel will deduce what type of exception the closure renders by examining the type-hint of the closure:

     use App\Exceptions\CustomException;